 Report a problem with trees or hedges

-Some trees and hedgerows have legal protection.
+Some trees and hedges have legal protection.
 Contact your local district council for more information.

 Neighbours' trees and hedges